christophergandrud/cv/cv_web/Gandrud_cv_web.md

 I am co-authoring with Prof. Mark Hallerberg a project examining the political economy responses to financial crises.
 The project is funded by the *Deutsche Forschungsgemeinschaft*.

-I am also designing and teaching a new graduate-level course on collaborative data science.
+I also design and teach a new graduate-level course on collaborative data science.

 ### Yonsei University, South Korea (2012-2013)